rohanc-30/rohanc-30/README.md

 - 🤔 Nascent interest in biotech/neurotech.
 - 👯 Looking to collaborate on AI projects relevant to integration in the IoT grid (smart cities, neurotech wearables).
 - 👯 Also looking to work on projects involving algorithmic trading/betting, such as financial markets, sports bets, or Kalshi events.
-- 📖 Currently reading books in the fields of traditional ML methods, entrepreneurial strategy, and human problems in the 21st century.
+- 📖 Currently reading books in the fields of traditional ML methods, entrepreneurial strategy, and the 21st century.

 <!--
 **rohanc-30/rohanc-30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.